Interactions of galaxies outside clusters and massive groups: Acknowledgments

 \section{Acknowledgments}

-JKY thanks Changbom Park and Yun-Young Choi for many useful discussions and suggestions.
-JKY acknowledges financial support from Chinese Academy of Sciences for fellowship assistance during this work.
+JKY thanks Changbom Park, Yun-Young Choi and Jasjeet Bagla for many useful discussions and suggestions.
+JKY acknowledges financial support from Chinese Academy of Sciences in the form of fellowship during this work.
 JKY and XC acknowledge support from NSFC via project number 11250110510 and 11373030 respectively.
+We thank Korea Institute for Advanced Study for providing computing resources (KIAS linux cluster system) for this work.
 Funding for the SDSS and SDSS-II was provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, the U.S. Department of Energy, the National Aeronautics and Space Administration, the Japanese Monbukagakusho, the Max Planck Society, and the Higher Education Funding Council for England.
 The SDSS was managed by the Astrophysical Research Consortium for the Participating Institutions.